 The Big Data Warehouse Landscape – Q4 2019

-Data warehouses grew and grew.
-In 2003 the largest data warehouse in the world was 30 TB in size, yet even a decade later there were examples of petabyte sized data warehouses, a 30 fold increase in ten years.
-Database technologies had to adapt to meet these challenges.
+Data warehouses have grown greatly in size.
+In 2003 the largest data warehouse in the world was 30 TB in size, yet just a decade later there were examples of petabyte sized data warehouses, a 30-fold increase in ten years, a trend that has continued to this day.
+Database technologies developed to meet these challenges.
 Parallel processing allowed complex queries to be split across multiple processors, which meant splitting the problem up into smaller bundles, which itself required quite different database optimisation.
 Another approach was to invert the shape of the database itself.
 Traditional row-oriented relational databases started to give way to column-oriented databases, which increased query efficiency at the cost of load and update speeds.
-These columnar databases could often operate in parallel too, bringing greater processing power to bear on complex queries across very large databases.
+These columnar databases could often operate in parallel too, bringing more processing power to bear on complex queries across large databases.
+Some databases now offer a choice of row or columnar deployments, with better optimiser technology that has better understanding of the underlying storage basis.
+Modern database technologies try to shield the end customer from the mechanics of data warehouse operation as much as possible.

 The main vendors in the market are summarised in the diagram below.